blorente/decorat/wiki/stories/Belcroft/act1/03_build_up/05_at_the_magistratum.md

 As she was turning to leave, Erika gave her and her desk one last look.
 "You know?" she said "I have a feeling you would make a great member of the Scholam, if you're ever interested.
 I look forward to meeting you again."

 And, with that, she turned and walked the way she'd come.
 Minsk let out a sigh.
 There was something about the Major -- she had a secret, Valya had no doubt about it.
 But that would have to wait -- she had a case to crack.

+As she walked towards her flier parked on the roof of the Enforcer headquarters, Erika tapped her left temple.
+The footage she had gathered from the agent's files projected from her augmetic eye, reproducing the messy table in hues of bright crimson.
+One of the papers had the name she needed.

+_Faustus Dorm, let's see where you are._